 What Counts as an Extracurricular?

-If indeed you find yourself questioning which of your activities counts as an extracurricular, you are not alone.
-While it is tempting to consider anything that takes up your free time as “extracurricular,” there is obviously a line to be drawn between a productive hobby and a simple pastime.
-Here, we’ve created a checklist of “Extracurricular Activity Criteria” for you to consult as you are trying to decide whether a given activity counts as an extracurricular.
-If it meets all of these criteria, you’re gold!
+But before you throw that one-off pie eating contest into your activities list, it is important to know what exactly counts as an extracurricular activity to the admissions committees that will be reading your application.
+While it can be tempting to consider anything that takes up your free time as “extracurricular,” there is a line to be drawn between what makes for a productive hobby or a simple pastime.
+Here, we’ve outlined some criteria for you to consult as you evaluate your activities to determine what counts as an extracurricular.
+If it meets all of these criteria, you’re golden!
 Add it to the Common App and prepare to discuss it in an interview.

 This should be obvious, but it is worth clarifying: anything that you do for class does not count as an extracurricular.
 This includes any extra credit work you have chosen to undertake or other instances of “going the extra mile” for a course.
 Ultimately, it is assumed that your grades will accurately reflect all of the work that you devote to preparing for you classes.
 With this understanding, you should refrain from referencing any work in your extracurricular section if it relates to a class on your high school transcript.